 Safeguarding adults is everybody’s business.
 All staff have a responsibility to help prevent abuse and to act quickly.

-This CPD accredited course includes dramatised video scenarios which are used to show how safeguarding issues can develop, and suggests ways of dealing with them that protect people at the same time as preserving their right to make choices about their lives.
+This CPD-accredited course includes dramatised video scenarios which show how safeguarding issues can develop, and suggests ways of dealing with them that protect people at the same time as preserving their right to make choices about their lives.

 - What is safeguarding adults and how does it affect each and every one of us?

 - How do I recognise the types and indicators of abuse?

 - What can I do if I suspect that someone is being harmed?

 - What can I do to make it much less likely that a person might be harmed?

 - How do I ensure that safeguarding adults is managed correctly in the context of the Mental Capacity Act 2005?